FuelRats/api.fuelrats.com/README.md

 ## Running Tests

 The test suite is comprised of a number of [nodeunit](https://github.com/caolan/nodeunit) tests.
-To run the enite suite, simply use:
+To run the entire suite, simply use:

     npm test